 11.1.2.2.2 FROM Instruction

-Although the FROM instruction is not allowed, it is generated implicitly when you select a base image to inherit from.
-Thus, every Dockerfile on the Platform actually starts with a FROM statement.
-To make it easier to trace the lineage of your environments, you can use comments to indicate the parent Base environment.
+The FROM instruction is not allowed.
+It is generated implicitly when you select a base image.
+Every Dockerfile starts with a FROM statement.
+You can include comments throughout your file using #.
 For example:

 '''

 this is a dockerfile

-FROM Default Base Environment
+FROM base_image

 '''